 The tape is stiff (more like plastic than actual tape), so it might be hard to get around something curved or round.

-Next – I tried the experiment again, but this time I hit the tape (and paint) with a flashlight beam for two minutes after charging them for 30 minutes with the regular lights in the house.
+Next – I tried the experiment again, but this time I hit the tape (and paint) with artificial light using a flashlight beam for two minutes after charging them for 30 minutes with the regular lights in the house.

 And, frankly, how many people are going to stand there with a flashlight and charge their glow in the dark tape every night before they go to bed?

 In my opinion, the glow in the dark tape is a fail.
 It might be useful in certain situations, but not for what I’d hoped for, which was keeping seniors safer in the dark.

 Here’s my YouTube video review of the tape:

 One of our amazing readers sent us a few strips of a glow in the dark product that she uses and is very fond of.
 She wrote…